-The State and Revolution with the rest of Lenin's thought, and the the whole as with a sponge."
-(15) In fact, such a critique has to stand somewhere, it has to critique from some standpoint.
-The transcendent critique of bourgeois culture therefore succumbs to the temptation to ground itself in the only concrete alternative available: that of the 'socialist' regimes.
-Not only were the components of this culture so ethically suspect as to invalidate it as the basis for critique, the critique made such an immoderate and sweeping and immediate totalization of its object that no insights are forthcoming into its nature and complexities.
+Adorno pointed to the paradox that it was precisely the project of contemporary social development to turn that philosophical assumption into a growing reality.
+It was the urgent desire of present and future administrations to the existence of a really-existing society outside bourgeois society offerred the practitioners of transcendent critique the irresistable temptation to ground itself in the only concrete alternative available: that of the 'socialist' regimes.
+And, paradoxically, it was precisely in the USSR that culture had become, emphatically, administration.
+In sum, not only were the components of this alternative culture so ethically suspect as to problematise it as a basis for the critique of anything, the critique made such an immoderate and sweeping and immediate totalization of its object that no insights into its nature and complexities could be forthcoming.